minima-global/storefront/README.md

 3. Click on `MiniDapp Server` in the bottom righthand corner of the screen.
 4. `Browse` for _alternative settings_, then load the file saved above.

-Now, the storefront's home screen should display the MiniDapps hosted by your colleague.
+Now, the Storefront's home screen should display the MiniDapps hosted by your colleague.

 ## Maintainer